Image

 • Can I thrive without some of the support programs offered at Lehigh’s home campus?
 Though Lehigh Launch faculty and staff are experienced teachers and mentors who will support their students, Lehigh Launch cannot provide the same level of programming that offices such as Academic Transitions, the Center for Academic Success, Disability Support Services, and the Writing Center provide to first-year students.

 • Do I have ongoing physical or mental health concerns that could be exacerbated by the stress of the program, or that could make it difficult for me to thrive?
 In either program, there is help for students who become sick or need medical assistance, and there are many medical resources in the cities and towns where students will live.
 But Lehigh Launch students will not have access to an on-campus health center or an on-campus counseling center.
-In addition, students participating in the Semester in the American West will spend three weeks in remote locations that are several hours from health care clinics.
+In addition, students participating in the Semester in the American West will backpack remote locations that are several hours from health care clinics.

 Yes, your financial aid applies to the cost of a Lehigh Launch semester exactly the same as an on-campus semester.